Poarch Band of Creek Indians: Gaming and racing

-The Poarch Band has several casinos and racetracks, operating under Wind Creek Hospitality, a tribe-owned company.
+The Poarch Band has several casinos operating under Wind Creek Hospitality, a tribe-owned company.
 Three of its casinos are located on sovereign tribal land in Alabama: Wind Creek Atmore, Wind Creek Montgomery, and Wind Creek Wetumpka.
 They have gradually expanded their gaming, resort and entertainment businesses beyond those on their reservation.

 Beyond its reservation, the tribe owns majority stakes in Mobile Greyhound Park in Alabama, and Pensacola Greyhound Park and Creek Entertainment Gretna in Florida.
 In the Caribbean, the tribe owns two hotel casinos operating under the Renaissance Hotels brand in Aruba and Curacao, which it purchased in October 2017.

 In Gardnerville, Nevada, the tribe financed and manages the Wa She Shu Casino, owned by the Washoe Tribe.
 The casino opened in May 2016.
 In D'Iberville, Mississippi, Wind Creek purchased land for a planned casino development in March 2016.

 In Pennsylvania, the tribe agreed in March 2018 to purchase Sands Casino Resort Bethlehem for $1.3 billion.
 The sale was approved in May 2019 and the casino was renamed to Wind Creek Bethlehem.

 In 2012 the tribe announced plans to expand their gaming operations at Hickory Ground in Wetumpka, Alabama.
-Not all Poarch members supported this expansion and it remains a controversial debate in the community.
+Not all Poarch members supported this expansion, and it remains a controversial debate in the community.
 The Muscogee (Creek) Nation of Oklahoma filed suit to prevent this, arguing that the expansion would require excavation and reinterment of remains from an historic Creek burial ground at the site.

 The tribe made a deal in 2016 to purchase the Margaritaville Resort Casino in Bossier City, Louisiana, which would have been rebranded as a Wind Creek casino.
 The sale was canceled, however, because of a dispute over licensing payments for the Margaritaville name.

-In late 2019, The Poarch Band of Creek Indians presented the state of Alabama with a grand bargain that would afford the tribe exclusive rights on casino gambling in exchange for $1 billion.
+In late 2019, the Poarch Band of Creek Indians presented the state of Alabama with a grand bargain that would afford the tribe exclusive rights on casino gambling in exchange for $1 billion.

 The Poarch Band of Creek Indians opened the Park at OWA, an amusement park in Foley, Alabama, on July 20, 2017.
 The 520 acre site was a joint venture between the City of Foley and the Foley Sports Tourism Complex, developed in conjunction with the Poarch Band of Creek Indians as part of a city-wide sports tourism push.
 An indoor water park known as Tropic Falls was announced in 2021; the first of the water park's two phases opened in June 2022.